rmrt1n/aimer_lyrics_viz/README.md

 This repo contains some visualizations of words used in Aimer songs.
 The data is scraped from [Genius.com](https://genius.com/artists/Aimer) using BeautifulSoup.
-Data collection and cleaning are done in python, while the visualizations are made with R.
+Data collection and cleaning are done in python, the visualizations are made with R.

 ## Resources Used
 **Python Packages:**